The Global Sumud Flotilla to Gaza: Everything you need to know

 2025 – Break the Siege ‘Conscience’

-2025 – Madleen – The Madleen, launched by the Freedom Flotilla Coalition (FFC) on June 9, was intercepted by the Israeli military about 185km (100 nautical miles) from Gaza, in international waters.
+2025 – Madleen – The Madleen, launched by the Freedom Flotilla Coalition on June 9, was intercepted by the Israeli military about 100 nautical miles (185km) from Gaza, in international waters.

-2025 – Handala – On June 26, Israeli forces stormed the Gaza-bound Handala ship, which was carrying aid to starving Palestinians.
+2025 – Handala – On July 26, Israeli forces stormed the Gaza-bound ship, which was carrying aid to starving Palestinians.